foss-wales/farmhack-watering-system/README.md

 ## CHANGELOG

 - `day-1`: The watering system has one threshold: If the moisture is below the threshold, it switches the valve on.
 If the moisture is above, switch the valve off.
+- `day-2`: The watering system has two threaholds: One to switch the watering on, one to switch it off.

 ## Related Work